patrick-elmquist/Advent-of-Code-2023/README.md

 # Advent of Code 2023 🎄🌟🎅
-Solutions for Advent of Code 2023 written in Kotlin
+Solutions for Advent of Code 2023 written in Kotlin.

 Solved: Day 25